-3D manufacturing: Printing a new noseNovember 8th, 2012 in Other /
+3D manufacturing: Printing a new noseNovember 8, 2012 by Penny Bailey in Medicine & Health / Other

 The suffering caused by the loss of a nose must be indescribable.
 In terms of function, a sense of smell is perhaps less important than the ability to see, hear and eat - and we can breathe through our mouth or nasal cavity.
 But somehow, a missing nose elicits a more profound sense of shock in other people than the sight of an eye patch.